-In October 2017, we closed the sale of 500,000 Preferred Shares to Roivant for gross proceeds of \$50.0 million.
+In October 2017, we closed the sale of 500,000 Series A participating convertible preferred shares (the "Preferred Shares") to Roivant for gross proceeds of \$50.0 million.
 A second tranche of 664,000 Preferred Shares for gross proceeds of \$66.4 million closed in January 2018, following receipt of the approval of our shareholders.
 We are using these proceeds to develop and advance product candidates through clinical trials, as well as for working capital and general corporate purposes.